HOW WE DECIDED

 Puffy has a very similar “feel” to Casper, Leesa, and Tuft & Needle.
 By that I mean, it feels like a general soft foam mattress.
-It does have gel memory foam as its primary comfort layer.
+It does have gel memory foam as its primary comfort layer, but it doesn’t have an overwhelming memory foam feel.
 Aside from that, here’s what you should know about Puffy:

 You can think of My Green Mattress as a more affordable version of the Avocado Mattress, which is by far the most popular eco-friendly mattress online.
-You’re getting plenty of the upsides in terms of quality and comfort, but with a more palatable price tag.
-There’s a lot more to know with My Green Mattress, so here’s a short list:
+You’re getting plenty of the upsides in terms of quality and comfort, but with a more palatable price tag (a bunk bed mattress is under $800).

 There are almost no downsides with My Green Mattress, unless you want a “plush” mattress.
-For numerous reasons, we feel that it’s the best natural/organic bunk bed mattress—regardless of whether you buy the twin size or full size mattress.
+For numerous reasons, we feel that it’s the best natural and organic bunk bed mattress—regardless of whether you buy the twin size or full size mattress.

 Regardless of the size of mattress you choose for your bunk bed, the end result should be the same: a mattress that fits snuggly within the frame of the bunk bed and isn’t too tall.
 For the most part, that means looking for a mattress that’s no more than 12″ thick.
 Luckily, there are twin size and full size mattresses all over the place that are less than 12″ thick—we’ve included several in this review.